Create and issue an invoice

 Before you begin

-If you're working with the Paddle web app, you can create all the entities that you'll be working with as you create your invoice (manually-collected transaction).
+If you're working with the Paddle dashboard, you can create all the entities that you'll be working with as you create your invoice (manually-collected transaction).

 If you're working with the API, you'll need to:

-Transactions work with products and prices to say what you're billing for, so you'll also need to create a product and a related price.
+Transactions work with products and prices to say what a customer is purchasing, so you'll also need to create a product and a related price to bill for an item in your catalog.

 Create a draft invoice